 The speaking section gives you a couple of seconds of preparation time, which you must use resourcefully.
 Think for 15-20 seconds about how your day went or what you plan to do tomorrow.
 Then, talk about it for a minute.

-Practice impromptu speeches everyday that can help you think better on your feet.
-Write down topics on pieces of paper, choose one randomly every day, and talk about it for one minute.
+Practice impromptu speeches every day that can help you think better on your feet.
+Write down topics on paper pieces, choose one randomly every day, and talk about it for one minute.

 Read a news story, feature, or a small lecture, or listen to an audio file online.
-Take down notes.
+Take notes.
 Then paraphrase it in your own words.
-Repeat the task using different synonyms and adjectives, and adding more details.
+Repeat the task using different synonyms and adjectives and adding more details.

 Read up on a topical issue about your college campus or neighborhood.
 Describe it to your friend or sibling, stating your own opinions and recommendations.

 Role-play with friends or your study group.
 Divide people into pairs.
-One of them can outline a problem and another can propose two solutions, choose a preferred solution and indicate why.
+One can outline a problem and propose two solutions, choose a preferred solution, and indicate why.

-When practicing your speech, use contractions like I’m, can’t, it’s, don’t, they’ll and who’re, to name some.
+When practicing your speech, use contractions like I’m, can’t, it’s, doesn’t, they’ll, and who’s, to name some.

-Your speech will be assessed on correct pronunciation and effective intonation and rhythm, so do work on it to present your message clearly and ensure that its meaning is not confused or lost.
-This, this and this can help you with the endeavor.
+Your speech will be assessed on correct pronunciation and effective intonation and rhythm, so do work to present your message clearly and ensure that its meaning is not confused or lost.
+This, this, and this can help you with the endeavor.

 Speaking Strategies and Tips